fhiso/tsc-governance/by-laws-exec.md

 Members.
-The Board approves the form of membership applications, determines the annual dues, and it establishes the framework of other membership goals and policies which are more specifically developed by the Membership Standing Committee under the direction of the Executive Committee.
+The Board approves the form of membership applications, determines the annual dues, and it establishes the framework of other membership goals and policies which are more specifically developed by the Membership Standing Committee under the direction of the Board.

 #### 4.2.1 Individual Membership